trillek-team/trillek-vcomputer-module/README.md

 COMPILING
 ---------
 Actually I'm using CMake and C++ 11.
 Needs std::chrono compilance for timings.
-SDL2 + OpenGL 3.1 is needed if you desire to see the virtual screen.
+SDL2 + GLFW + GLM + OpenGL 3.1 is needed if you desire to see the virtual screen.

     mkdir build
     cd build